-I have over a decade of experience applying behavioral science to business strategy, product design, and user experience.
-My work has included interventions that have affected millions of people in areas as diverse as voter turnout, weight loss, mental health, and retirement savings.
+I have over a decade of experience applying behavioral science to business strategy, product management, and design.
+Across startups to enterprise to public sector, I’ve worked in areas like chronic disease management, voter turnout, mental health, and retirement savings.

 - A majority of the organizations I’ve collaborated with have been startups, but a majority of the time and experience was in the public sector.

 Investing & Advising